Orlando’s Audubon Park Garden District

 These factors all helped Audubon Park Garden District earn a Great American Main Street Award in 2016 — the highest honor a district can achieve nationally — making it one of just three Florida districts to receive the designation since 1995.
 See why you’ll want to make Audubon Park part of your next visit to Orlando.

-Beginning in World War II and through most of the Cold War, Orlando was home to two high-profile military installations: the Naval Training Center (NTC) Orlando and McCoy Air Force Base, the latter of which actually became the area’s largest employer before Walt Disney World® Resort opened in 1971.
+Beginning in World War II and through most of the Cold War, Orlando was home to two high-profile military installations: the Naval Training Center (NTC) Orlando and McCoy Air Force Base, the latter of which was the region’s largest employer before Walt Disney World® Resort opened in 1971.

-Today, the Audubon Park Garden District encompasses not just the original neighborhood, but also a vibrant main strip with sought-after dining, shopping and nightlife.
-What’s more, land adjacent to Audubon Park that used to house the NTC was redeveloped as the exclusive Baldwin Park neighborhood, which has even more in store for serious foodies and shoppers — as does the neighboring Winter Park.
+Today, the Audubon Park Garden District encompasses not just the original neighborhood, but also a vibrant main strip with sought-after dining, shopping, nightlife and special events.
+What’s more, land adjacent to Audubon Park that used to house the NTC was redeveloped as the exclusive Baldwin Park neighborhood, which has even more in store for serious foodies and shoppers — as does neighboring Winter Park.
 Factor in Leu Gardens and East End Market, and you’ll understand why Orlando’s Audubon Park Garden District is popular with visitors and locals alike.

 Located on Audubon Park Garden District’s northwest edge, Harry P. Leu Gardens is a 50-acre botanical garden bursting with color and unusual greenery.
 You can easily spend hours in the garden enjoying its many offerings.
 Take a guided tour of the Southern-style grounds or just run through the giant bamboo stalks, hyper-manicured lawns and camellias, which bloom from October through March.
 (Speaking of camellias, Leu Gardens has the largest documented collection in the Southeast and one of the largest in the country.)

 Discover: Orlando Ecotourism